TheCountt/Terraform/README.md

 2. Isolation via file layout: useful for production use-cases where you need strong separation between environments.
 ---

-**Note**: Create a `.gitignore` file and add files such as `variables.tf`, `terraform.tfvars`, `.terraform.tfstate` etc., that contain sensitive information so  that it will not be tracked and exposed to the public on your version control software. e.g Github

   ![{820CE5EC-E630-471E-B68D-794522E29B6D} png](https://user-images.githubusercontent.com/76074379/126080150-189345d7-8d75-45b4-95e4-6b584a1f093f.jpg)

 ## The VPC | Subnets | Security Groups